The Global Minotaur: The Global Minotaur

-The global plan dissolved around 1971 as a result of the rising costs of the Vietnam War and domestic social programs transforming the USA from a surplus nation to a deficit nation.
+The global plan dissolved around 1971 as a result of the rising costs of the Vietnam War and domestic social programs transforming the US from a surplus nation to a deficit nation.
 The increased quantities of US dollars on the global market gave rise to inflationary pressures and political turbulence that ultimately led to President Nixon announcing in 1971 that the dollar would no longer be convertible to gold, bringing about the end of the Bretton Woods era.
 As the global plan fell apart America took on the role of a 'Global Minotaur'.
 America was now a deficit nation with a significant trade and budget deficit, which it was able to maintain due to the flow of capital from the world's surplus nations into Wall Street.

 To explain why capital was invested in America in this way, Varoufakis outlines four 'charismas' of the Minotaur that compelled the world's economy to accept America's new role in the global economy.
 First the status of the dollar as the world's reserve currency, and as the currency in which energy was denominated.
 Second, rising global energy costs due to OPEC-led price increases damaged the competitiveness of America's economic rivals.
 Thirdly, cheapened labour in USA in the 1970s saw corporate profits rise and made American companies attractive to investors.
 Finally, America's geopolitical might, frequently employed in support of American corporations, again encouraged investment.
 These factors collectively ensured sufficient capital flight into America to allow it to sustain its new position as a deficit nation, with this flight itself acting as a 'peculiar' global surplus recycling mechanism.